Philadelphia crime family: Angelo Bruno

 On October 15, 1976, Carlo Gambino died of a heart attack.
 With Gambino gone, Bruno lost his most important ally in the underworld.
 Many of Bruno's subordinates felt that they were missing out on money because of Bruno's old-fashioned and content ways.
-His consigliere Antonio Caponigro approached Genovese family boss Frank Tieri in order to seek the Commission's permission to kill Bruno and take over the crime family.
+His consigliere, Tony Caponigro, who hoped to expand the family's drug operations and was heavily involved in the drug trade largely unbeknownst to and against the wishes of Bruno, approached Genovese family boss Frank "Funzi" Tieri in order to seek the Commission's permission to kill Bruno and take over the crime family.
 Tieri, sensing an opportunity to take Caponigro's North Jersey gambling operation and set up operations in Atlantic City, lied to Caponigro and told him he had the Commission's support.
-On March 21, 1980, Bruno was shot in the back of the head while in his car in South Philadelphia by a gunman working for Caponigro.
+On March 21, 1980, Bruno was shotgunned in the back of the head while in his car in South Philadelphia by a gunman working for Caponigro.
 That April, Caponigro visited New York City under the assumption that he was going to be confirmed as boss.
 Instead, he was tortured and murdered for killing a Commission member without permission.
 Caponigro's co-conspirators Frank Sindone, Alfred Salerno, and John Simone were also murdered for killing a mob boss without the permission of the Commission.

-Second Philadelphia Mafia War (1980–84)
+Second Philadelphia Mafia War (1980–1984)

-Beginning with Bruno's murder in 1980, a violent struggle for power erupted within the Philadelphia Mafia.
+Beginning with Bruno's murder in 1980 and the subsequent murder of Caponigro and his co-conspirators, a violent struggle for power erupted within the Philadelphia Mafia.
 Bruno's successor, his former underboss Philip Testa, lasted just under a year as the boss of the family before he was killed by a nail bomb under his front porch on March 15, 1981.
-Testa's murder was orchestrated by Frank Narducci in yet another attempt to take control of the family.
-Afterwards, Peter Casella and Nicodemo "Little Nicky" Scarfo, the late Testa's underboss and consigliere respectively, were both vying to take over the family.
+Testa's murder was orchestrated by Frank "Chickie" Narducci in yet another attempt to take control of the family.
+Peter Casella and Nicodemo "Little Nicky" Scarfo, Testa's underboss and consigliere respectively, were both vying to take over the family.
 Violence between the two factions ensued.
 Scarfo was close with Genovese family consigliere Louis "Bobby" Manna and approached the Genovese hierarchy with his suspicions that Narducci and Casella orchestrated Testa's murder.
 The Genovese family set up a meeting with Scarfo and Casella, where Casella confessed that Narducci killed Testa so that they could take over the family.
-Narducci was killed and Casella was banished from the Mob and fled to Florida, leaving Scarfo the major candidate for boss of the family.
-However, the war continued in spite of, or because of, Scarfo’s apparent nomination to boss.
+Narducci was killed and Casella was banished from the mob and fled to Florida, leaving Scarfo the major candidate for boss of the family.
+However, the war continued in spite of, or because of, Scarfo's apparent nomination to boss.